ahmedabbas81/GEM-FISH/README.md

 ![v2](https://user-images.githubusercontent.com/32098502/47443898-e4bfea80-d7e7-11e8-971d-f736a5ed2337.png)

+### Test the spatial distributions of super-enhancers and regular enhancers

-c- To test the spatial distributions of super-enhancers and regular enhancers, go to the folder "validation_super_enhancers" as shown
+a- To test the spatial distributions of super-enhancers and regular enhancers, go to the folder "validation_super_enhancers" as shown

 ![v3](https://user-images.githubusercontent.com/32098502/47444048-30729400-d7e8-11e8-86c0-985794c37c2e.png)

-d- Run the m-file "call_validate_SE.m", which will draw a boxplot showing the normalized radial distances of super-enhancers and regular enhancers in the three autosomes 20, 21, and 22.
+b- Run the m-file "call_validate_SE.m", which will draw a boxplot showing the normalized radial distances of super-enhancers and regular enhancers in the three autosomes 20, 21, and 22.
 It will also calculate the p-value using Wilcoxon rank sum test as in picture

 ![v4](https://user-images.githubusercontent.com/32098502/47444284-bbec2500-d7e8-11e8-9b6a-d08fb0fe8a4c.png)

+### Test the spatial distributions of the genomic sites interacting with the nuclear pore complex component Nup153

-d- To test the spatial distributions of the genomic sites interacting with the nuclear pore complex component Nup153 in the three autosomes, go to folder "validate_Nup153_radial_distribution" as shown in picture
+a- To test the spatial distributions of the genomic sites interacting with the nuclear pore complex component Nup153 in the three autosomes, go to folder "validate_Nup153_radial_distribution" as shown in picture

 ![v5](https://user-images.githubusercontent.com/32098502/47444465-19807180-d7e9-11e8-8b81-14a5fe21df42.png)

-e- Run the m-file "call_validate_Nup153.m", which will compare the spatial distributions of genomic sites interacting with Nup153 to random loci of same genomic lengths (denoted by Control-Nup), as shown in picture
+b- Run the m-file "call_validate_Nup153.m", which will compare the spatial distributions of genomic sites interacting with Nup153 to random loci of same genomic lengths (denoted by Control-Nup), as shown in picture

 ![v6](https://user-images.githubusercontent.com/32098502/47444728-b7743c00-d7e9-11e8-86c9-7b4ecc850096.png)